Itraconazole, 100 mg capsules 14 pcs

 Overdose

-The symptoms observed in itraconazole overdose were comparable to the dose-dependent adverse reactions observed with normal doses of the drug.
+The symptoms observed with itraconazole overdose were comparable to the dose-related adverse reactions observed with normal doses of the drug.

 Treatment

 There is no specific antidote.
-In case of overdose, supportive therapy should be carried out, gastric lavage with sodium bicarbonate solution, give activated charcoal.
-Itraconazole is not eliminated from the body by hemodialysis.
+In case of overdose, maintenance therapy should be carried out, gastric lavage should be done with sodium bicarbonate solution, and activated charcoal should be given.
+Itraconazole is not removed from the body by hemodialysis.

 ---|---|